Nissan to export Rogue for U.S. market from Japan plant

-DETROIT (Reuters) - To meet robust U.S. demand for its Rogue small crossover vehicle, Nissan Motor Co (7201.T) said on Thursday it will export the model from Japan to North America, beginning next year.
+DETROIT, July 9 (Reuters) - To meet robust U.S. demand for its Rogue small crossover vehicle, Nissan Motor Co said on Thursday it will export the model from Japan to North America, beginning next year.

 Rogue crossovers will be built at Nissan’s Kyushu plant starting next spring, the company said, at an annual rate of 100,000 vehicles.
 This will supplement current Rogue production in Smyrna, Tennessee, and Busan, South Korea.